Fractal and Regular Geometry of Deep Neural Networks: Proof of Proposition

 \section{Proof of Proposition~\ref{teo7}}

-\Cref{teo7} is a generalization to any arbitrary dimension of Theorem 1 in~\cite{marinucci-xiao}.
-To obtain the results in any dimension, one can follow the proof in~\cite{marinucci-xiao} using~\Cref{gen} above instead than their Proposition 7.
-To prove~\Cref{gen}, let us recall that every sequence of spherical harmonics satisfies the following addition formula (cfr.~\cite{MR2934227}, Theorem 2.9)
+\Cref{teo7} is a generalization to any arbitrary dimension of Theorem 2 in~\cite{marinucci-xiao}.
+To obtain the results in any dimension, one can follow the proof in~\cite{marinucci-xiao} using~\Cref{gen} above instead of their Proposition 7.
+To prove~\Cref{gen}, let us recall that every sequence of spherical harmonics satisfies the following addition formula (see~\cite{MR2934227}, Theorem 2.9)

 Furthermore, we recall that spherical harmonics are eigenfunctions of the Laplace-Beltrami operator on the sphere, i.e.

 where $\lambda_{\ell;d} = -\ell(\ell+d-1)$.
 We will choose a sequence of spherical harmonics $(Y_{\ell m} \; | \; \ell\in \N, \ m = 1, \dotsc, n_{\ell,d})$ such that